JonnyBanana/PDF_Scroll_ASCII_Crasher/README.md

 <b>-3</b> The technique does not work with just any Img to ASCII Converter(see more detailed analysis below)..
 </BR>
-In my tests, I tried to use the pdf with the following converter:
+In my tests, I tried to use the pdf with the following converters:

 </BR>